Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 When you apply for immigration, an immigration officer will check that you filled out the application forms correctly and that all the necessary documents are attached.
 If your application isn’t complete, it won’t be processed and will be sent back to you.
 You can check the status of your application online using this link.

 Once your application is approved, you will receive a letter from the government of Canada that lets you know you are eligible to work in the country.
 Make sure you bring the letter with you when you travel to Canada.
-When you arrive in Canada, you will get your actual work permit from a Canadian government office.
+You will get your work permit from a Canadian government office when you arrive in Canada.

-If you have been approved for permanent residence and you are already in Canada when you receive IRCC’s decision, you will be contacted by them.
+If you have been approved for permanent residence and are already in Canada, when you receive IRCC’s decision, they will contact you.
 You will need to do a short interview with an immigration officer to confirm your identity.
 You can schedule an appointment at one of the IRCC offices in Canada or go to a Canadian “port of entry” (border crossing) and bring your Confirmation of Permanent Residence (COPR) and your PR visa (if you received one).

 If you don’t qualify to become a permanent resident through the caregiver program, you may be able to work temporarily in Canada through the Temporary Foreign Worker Program (TFWP).